pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 ## 5.3 Baseline Comparison

+To demonstrate that our model provides genuine predictive value, we compare it against two naive baselines:

 | Approach | Accuracy | Improvement |
 |----------|----------|-------------|
 | Random Guessing | 33.3% | — |
 | Most-Frequent Class (Stable) | 28.3% | — |
 | **Our Best Model (LR)** | **57.3%** | **+29.0%** over baseline |

+**Random Guessing** (33.3%): In a balanced three-class problem, randomly guessing would achieve 33.3% accuracy.
+This represents the absolute minimum baseline.

+**Most-Frequent Class Baseline** (28.3%): A common baseline in classification is to always predict the most frequent class in the training data.
+In our case, this would mean always predicting "Stable" (the most common class).
+This baseline achieves 28.3% accuracy on the test set, which is actually worse than random guessing because the class distribution in the test set differs from the training set.

-Our model provides a genuine 29 percentage point improvement over random guessing, demonstrating real predictive value despite the inherently difficult prediction problem.
+Our model's 57.3% accuracy represents a genuine 29 percentage point improvement over the most-frequent-class baseline, demonstrating that the model has learned meaningful patterns rather than simply memorizing class frequencies.
+This substantial improvement over both naive baselines confirms real predictive value despite the inherently difficult prediction problem.

 ## 5.4 Interpreting Model Accuracy